 PERC's renewable energy facilities are exposed to climate-related risks, such as stronger and more frequent weather disturbances.
-These risks are taken into account as early as the facility's designing and planning stage.
+These risks are considered as early as the facility's designing and planning stage.
 Thus, PERC practices the following climate-related risk management approaches: